kenny-kelley/fedora-config/README.md

 ### Adding the RPM Fusion repositories for `dnf`
 The RPM Fusion repositories contain some software that we'll need or want.

 VLC, for example, is in the *free* repository.
-While the proprietary Nvidia drivers, Steam, and Discord come out of the *nonfree* repository.
+While the proprietary Nvidia drivers and Steam come out of the *nonfree* repository.

 We can add the RPM Fusion free and nonfree repositories by installing these packages:
 ```bash